dansyr2015/json/README.md

-# json
-for server json
+# json for server json

-How to
-Create a repository on GitHub (<your-username>/<your-repo>) Create a db.json file
-Visit https://my-json-server.typicode.com/<your-username>/<your-repo> to access your server
+Visit https://my-json-server.typicode.com/dansyr2015/json to access your server

+By: Danny Wehbi